kaband/PSMame-Screensaver/README.md

 # PSMame-Screensaver
 This is a screensaver which uses MAME to run arcade games in an attract mode fashion.
 A game is selected at random, mame executes the game and plays it for a set runtime.
 Once the runtime is reached, mame exits and repeat!

 PSMame-Screensaver is written in Powershell and then compiled to an .exe (.scr) with a powershell wrapper.
 It was written to run on my home MAME cabinet.
-I initially wrote it 3 years ago and wanted to share.
-I cleaned it up, created a configuration program addon and posted it to github.
+I wrote the first version in 2015 and wanted to share.
+It's been cleaned up, a configuration program added and the entire project posted here on github.

 Why use Powershell?
 Why not!
 I wanted something straight forward and easy to understand.
 Powershell fit the bill.